Helping merchants handle exception orders without leaving their primary order-processing workflow

 Product Designer (Talia)

-DESIGN DECISION 1
+DESIGN SOLUTION 1

 BEFORE